HDF-NI/hdf5.node/readme.md

 groupTargets.flush();
 ```

 Types are allowed to change to match the javascript side.
-If an attribute is already there it will get updated by h5 existence check, remove and then added back.
+If an attribute is already there it will get updated by h5's existence check, remove and then added back.
-When opening an h5 the group's attributes can be refreshed to the javascript in reverse manner
+When opening an h5 the group's attributes can be refreshed to the javascript in a reverse manner

 ```javascript
 var groupTarget=file.openGroup('pmcservices/sodium-icosanoate');